 Digital signatures

-S-100 Part 4a mandates digital signatures for datasets and catalogues in exchange sets.
-For support files, digital signatures are allowed but optional.
-Product Specification authors should therefore specify which support files must, must not, or may be signed.
+S-100 Parts 15 and 17 mandate digital signatures for datasets, support files, and catalogues in exchange sets.
 Signing datasets is independent of whether the recommended security scheme is applied to the dataset.

 The digital signature method is encoded in attribute digitalSignatureReference.
 There is also an attribute digitalSignature for encoding the digital signature itself.
 These attributes are present in dataset discovery metadata, catalogue metadata and support file discovery metadata (classes S100_DatasetDiscoveryMetadata, S100_ExchangeCatalogue, and S100_SupportFileDiscoveryMetadata).
 The structure of the digital signature is specified in S-100 Part 15.
-S-100 Part 4a is quite permissive as to the format, allowing either well-formed XML (one or more XML elements from an unspecified schema) or a character string (for example base64 encoded signature).
+S-100 Part 17 is quite permissive as to the format, allowing either well-formed XML (one or more XML elements from an unspecified schema) or a character string (for example base64 encoded signature) – this means that the validity of the signature as a signature must be checked by means other than XML schema validation.

 Compression and archive format

-Compression of data products as used in S-100 Parts 4a and 15 includes specification of the archive format as well as the actual file compression method.
-In S-100 Edition 4.0.0 there is only one archive format (ZIP) and only one allowed compression method (DEFLATE).
+Compression of data products as used in S-100 Parts 17 and 15 includes specification of the archive format as well as the actual file compression method.
+In S-100 there is only one archive format (ZIP) and only one allowed compression method (DEFLATE).
 Compression requires packing into an archive.
 Product Specification authors must specify whether an exchange set must, must not, or may be compressed by specifying appropriate constraints on the compressionFlag metadata attribute in Exchange Catalogues.
-Further information about archive format and compression method is provided in S-100 Part 15, clause 15-5.
-S-100 Edition 4.0.0 provides for Exchange Catalogues to have only one instance each of the compressionFlag attribute, which therefore applies to all files in the exchange set (that is, after compression, there will be only one ZIP archive which contains all data files, support files, and catalogues in the exchange set, with the DEFLATE compression method applied to all).
+Further information about archive format and compression method is provided in S-100 Part 15.
+S-100 provides for Exchange Catalogues to have only one instance each of the compressionFlag attribute, which therefore applies to all files in the exchange set (that is, after compression, there will be only one ZIP archive which contains all data files, support files, and catalogues in the exchange set, with the DEFLATE compression method applied to all).

 Product Specification authors should note that an exchange set may contain other exchange sets.
 Each included exchange set can be treated as an individual item for compression purposes (that is, packed into a ZIP archive or not), but they will all be packed into the archive of the overall container exchange set, either as a folder hierarchy or single-file ZIP archives, depending on whether they are individually compressed.